zhangwenniu/trans-3dgrt/README.md

 ## 🛝 5.
 Interactive Playground GUI

-The playground allows interactive exploration of pretrained scenes, with raytracing effects such as inserted object, reflections, refractions, depth of field, and more.
+The playground allows interactive exploration of pretrained scenes, with raytracing effects such as inserted objects, reflections, refractions, depth of field, and more.

 Run the playground UI to visualize a pretrained scene with: